OCVTS Performing Arts Academy at Ocean County College

 John C. Bartlett, Jr.

-Freeholder serves as the liaison to Ocean County College.
+The late John C. Bartlett, Jr. was an Ocean County Freeholder and served as the liaison to Ocean County College.

 Ocean County Board of Chosen Freeholders